-The Effective Crew Project was established to examine the benefits and challenges associated with the implementation of either a stable or a fluid crewing strategy on board merchant vessels.
+The Effective Crew Project, led by Southampton Solent University, examines the benefits and challenges associated with the implementation of either a stable or a fluid crewing strategy on board merchant vessels.
 This three year project started in April 2017 and is kindly sponsored by the Lloyds Register Foundation and the TK Foundation.

 The Effective Crew research develops findings from a pilot study conducted by the same research team and will draw upon best practice from stakeholders within the maritime industry.
-Data will also be examined from other industries, where currently more information exists, to see how certain practices may be implemented within the maritime industry to improve safety and efficiency at sea.
+Data will also be examined from other industries to compare best practice and draw on lessons learnt for the maritime industry to improve safety, welfare and efficiency at sea.

 - Provide new data in an area where the current information is primarily anecdotal.